jazenwong/wong-blog/_posts/branding/2020-09-06-purpose-of-branding.markdown

 > "Timberland is being adopted by a consumer that we didn't know existed relative to our target audience."
 Swartz said that while the hip-hop consumer's "money spends good," the fact remained that his brand was aimed primarily at "honest working people." - Buying In, Rob Walker

 Of course this received backlash, but strangely enough, it didn't have any effect on the Timberland brand.
 This goes to show that, ultimately, no matter how hard one tries to brand their company a certain way, the final decision isn't up to them.
-The brand stands for what the consumers and people believe it stands for.
+The brand stands for what consumers and people believe it stands for.

 ## Branding is Reputation
 Branding is most similar to reputation, in the sense that a brand's value is based on what others think about it and not how they've defined personally themselves.
 Whenever you have to take into account human perception and behavior, things become tricky.